martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 specifications.

 Servers MAY use version numbers reserved for grease in Section 15.1 of
-{{QUIC-TRANSPORT}}, even though they might be advertised in Version Negotiation Packets.
+{{RFC9000}}, even though they might be advertised in Version Negotiation Packets.

 Servers MUST NOT use client-controlled information (e.g. the client IP address) in the random process, see {{salt-polling}}.